Countries launch plan for technologies against climate change

 The plan covers 25 areas in which participants plan to accelerate the adoption of low-carbon technologies for power generation, road transport, agriculture, and steel and hydrogen production.

-Scientists argue that to limit global warming to 1.5 degrees Celsius (2.7 Fahrenheit) by the end of the century, the global economy must be decarbonized by 2050, which means only emitting greenhouse gases that can be absorbed naturally or artificially.
+Scientists argue that to limit global warming to 1.5 degrees Celsius (2.7 Fahrenheit) by the end of the century, the global economy must be decarbonized by 2050, which means only greenhouse gases that can be absorbed naturally or man-made.

 US climate envoy John Kerry said in a statement that the plan would unite governments to “expand critical technologies and create new markets.”